Boost C++ LibrariesSourceForge.net Logo

 Log filter

 A predicate that takes a log record and tells whether this record should be passed through or discarded.
+The predicate typically forms its decision based on the attribute values attached to the record.

 Log formatter